ubccr/xdmod/README.md

 capabilities provided as optional modules, please visit [the Open XDMoD website](http://open.xdmod.org).

+## Support

+Support is available by emailing ccr-xdmod-help@buffalo.edu.
+Please include the following in your support request.
+Failure to include this information may delay support.

+- Open XDMoD version number
+- Operating system and version where Open XDMoD is installed
+- The output of `xdmod-check-config`
+- PHP and MySQL version (e.g, the output from `php --version`, `mysql --version`, and the SQL command `SHOW VARIABLES LIKE "%version%";`)
+- A description of the problem you are experiencing
+- Detailed steps to reproduce the problem

 ## Modules for Open XDMoD

 In addition to the analysis functionality provided by the main Open XDMoD